Component and service calls

 }

-The HTTP client provider client is only available for injection in the following types of components: HTTP Endpoints, Workflows, Consumers and Timed Actions.
+The HTTP client provider is only available for injection in the following types of components: HTTP Endpoints, gRPC Endpoints, Workflows, Consumers and Timed Actions.

-Calling HTTP services deployed on different Akka projects or any other external HTTP server is also done with the HttpClientProvider.
-Instead of a service name, the protocol and full server name is used when calling httpClientFor.
-For example https://example.com or http://example.com.
+Calling external services deployed on different Akka projects or any other external HTTP server is also done with the HttpClientProvider.
+Instead of a service name, the protocol and full server name are used when calling httpClientFor.
+For example, https://example.com or http://example.com.

 package com.example.callanotherservice;